-3rd U.S. Ebola patient released
+3rd U.S. Ebola patient released from hospital

 Omaha, Neb. — The third American aid worker who contracted Ebola in Africa was released Thursday from a Nebraska hospital.